 Isle of Man

 A number of financial measures were introduced by the Isle of Man government to support businesses and individuals during the COVID-19 pandemic.
-The financial measures included :
+The financial measures included the following:

 With effect from 17 June 2021, it is a legal requirement for partnerships to register with the Assessor of Income Tax.

-This includes limited partnerships and LLCs formed outside the Isle of Man where the partnership is tax resident due to it's management and control being exercised in the IoM or it having a place of business in the IoM.
+This includes limited partnerships and LLCs formed outside the Isle of Man where the partnership is tax resident due to its management and control being exercised in the Isle of Man or it having a place of business in the Isle of Man.